 Being one of the flagship models, the Epiphone Slash J-45 was made with all solid woods.
-Sitka Spruce on the top and solid mahogany on the back and sides.
-This is an obvious step up from most Epiphones and anybody who has reservations about spending $1000 on an imported guitar can rest assured that this is made as well as any domestic model.
+Sitka spruce on the top and solid mahogany on the back and sides.
+This is an obvious step up from most Epiphones.
+Those with reservations about spending $1,000 on an imported guitar can rest assured this is made as well as any domestic model.

-It had a mahogany neck with Epiphones excellent C profile.
-It felt fantastic, it was fast playing, extremely forgiving, and very comfortable even during extended use.
-As per slushes specifications, it has a 16 inch radius making the Indian Laurel fretboard Florida than average for easy rhythm work and fatigue free lead playing.
+It had a mahogany neck with Epiphone’s excellent C profile.
+It felt fantastic, it was fast-playing, extremely forgiving, and very comfortable even during extended use.
+As per slushes specifications, it has a 16-inch radius making the Indian Laurel fretboard better than average for easy rhythm work and fatigue-free lead playing.

-Tones from this guitar were absolutely exceptional, it was punchy and it had an undeniably strong mid range presence.
-The bottom end was huge giving it awesome resonance and some beautifully subtle overtones that manage to reach all corners of any room you play this guitar in.
+Tones from this guitar were absolutely exceptional.
+It was punchy and it had an undeniably strong midrange presence.
+The bottom end was huge, giving it awesome resonance and some beautifully subtle overtones that manage to reach all corners of any room you play in.

 Overall build quality was Excellent.
 Epiphone have fitted the Slash signature with some high-end hardware including Grover Rotomatic tuners.
-They delivered reliable tuning performance, and added to the premium aesthetic.
-We were also very pleased to see that it came with a Slash branded fitted hard case, too.
+They delivered reliable tuning performance and added to the premium aesthetic.
+We were also very pleased to see that it came with a Slash-branded fitted hard case.